Aircloak/aircloak/air/docs/content/components.md

 ### Monitoring

-Insights Air provides an [monitoring API endpoint](monitoring.html).
+Insights Air provides a [monitoring API endpoint](monitoring.html).
 This API endpoint can be tied into existing monitoring infrastructure, to improve the visibility into the workings of the Aircloak Insights platform.